suggestionsbot/suggestions-docs/docs/docs/configuration.md

 ## Suggestions Logs Channel
 Usage: `config logs` or `config logs [channel]`

 You can either view or set the channel where suggestion results will be posted after a suggestion is approved or denied.
 The options to pass through follow the same as setting the [Suggestions Channel](#suggestions-channel).
-Keep in mind you can't set a channel that doesn't exist.
+Keep in mind you can't set a channel that doesn't exist in the server.

 ## Staff Suggestions Channel
 Usage: `config staffchannel` or `config staffchannel [channel]`

 You can either view or set the channel where staff suggestions will be posted.
 The options to pass through follow the same as setting the [Suggestions Channel](#suggestions-channel).
-Keep in mind you can't set a channel that doesn't exist.
+Keep in mind you can't set a channel that doesn't exist in the server.

 Users can only have suggestions posted to the staff suggestions channel through the `staffsuggest` command.
 A user has access to this command if they're an admin or they're a member of one of the set staff roles.
 (Refer to the [Staff Roles](#staff-roles) section.)'